-Unintentional pediatric poisoning deaths of children under the age of 5 increased 66% to 98 from 2021.
+Unintentional pediatric poisoning deaths of children under the age of 5 increased about 53% to 90 from 2021.
 This increase was largely linked to narcotics and psychodysleptics.
-Deaths in this category nearly doubled in one year, from 33 in 2021 to 59 in 2022.

 Nearly seven out of 10 poisonings occurred in the home.
 CPSC encourages family members and caregivers to identify hazards in the home that could be a poisoning danger and keep them out of a child’s sight and reach.